-Novo Nordisk is followed by 4 other titans of the Danish industry – Vestas, ROCKWOOL, Novozymes and Carlsberg – all experiencing significant score rises from 2019, and all receiving a nearly identical Trust & Like Score in 2020.
+Novo Nordisk is followed by four other titans of the Danish industry – Vestas, ROCKWOOL, Novozymes, and Carlsberg – all experiencing significant score rises from 2019, and all receiving nearly identical Trust & Like Scores in 2020.

-The most notable of these is Carlsberg, which entered the top-5 following an impressive score rise of 3.7 points, the second highest rise in the C25 list in 2020.
-It is tempting to believe that its improved reputation last year was a result of the much-talked-about affinity that the public is having with alcohol during these lockdown days.
+The most notable of these is Carlsberg, which entered the top 5 following an impressive score rise of 3.7 points, the second-highest rise in the C25 list in 2020.
+It is tempting to believe that its improved reputation last year was a result of the much-talked-about affinity that the public had with alcohol during these lockdown days.
 But when contrasted with the largest score decline in the same list experienced by its rival Royal Unibrew – this increase in reputation seems to reflect more than that.

 In a tumultuous year of volatile reputations and souring public mood, this is striking.
 It is even more striking when these results are compared with some other European countries, where average reputation levels have in fact declined – for example in Germany and the UK.

 Companies themselves have also benefitted from the government’s actions and support, allowing them to avoid mass layoffs and limit financial and reputational damage.
-And lastly, many large companies in Denmark were visible and proactive in supporting their employees, customers and communities during these times, reinforcing the Danish model that sees trust as underpinning interactions between people, institutions and businesses.
+Lastly, many large companies in Denmark were visible and proactive in supporting their employees, customers, and communities during these times, reinforcing the Danish model that sees trust as underpinning interactions between people, institutions, and businesses.

 As we all know, Denmark and the world are not out of the woods just yet – the coronavirus pandemic is still ravaging the world, and it is certainly too early to assess its full impact, reputationally or otherwise.
 But it is clear that most large Danish companies have fared well so far, and that certainly gives reason for optimism.